 A Sebastopol staple for 10 years, Lowell’s is not to be missed for a seriously seasonal and farm-fresh dinner (the menu is always changing).
 Pro Tip: Head over 20 minutes or so before your reservation and take a leisurely jaunt up Florence Avenue to admire the funky junk sculpture creations that line both sides of the street, handcrafted by a pair of locals.

-If you want to spend more time in Sebastopol, book a room at Avalon Luxury Inn, an upscale bed and breakfast with just three rooms nestled among the majestic redwoods.
+If you want to spend more time in Sebastopol, book a room at Sebastopol Inn, a simple place to stay with an outdoor pool and hot tub.
 But if you’d rather move on to another town, it’s just a 15-minute drive to the tiny town of Forestville (the population is just 3,200).
 Case Ranch Inn sits on two acres of lush gardens and offers a serene Wine Country stay at their cozy bed and breakfast.

 Next, visit the charming and rustic town of Guerneville, but before you head out, fill up on breakfast in Forestville at Backyard where they make literally everything, including their hot sauces in-house.
 The Buttermilk Fried Chicken Benedict is a secret menu item that you’ll be so glad we told you about.